allegro/allegro.tech/_posts/2015-08-11-scrum-ban-applied.md

 One of the things we should do but didn’t was to **inform stakeholders earlier** and ask if they are ready for such a change.
 Here the switchover was simple and enhanced their experience.
 Nevertheless, there might be something we missed thus the importance of an earlier dialogue.
-Also a regular “**checkpoint newesletter**”, right from the start, would be convenient for them to catch-up with our work and see the results within the timebox.
+Also a regular “**checkpoint newsletter**”, right from the start, would be convenient for them to catch-up with our work and see the results within the timebox.
 Our Product Owner is going to undertake this from now on.
 Additionally, we plan to hold a **review** for our stakeholders to recap the work from last month and make further decisions about product clear.